wagslane/react-native-expo-cached-image/README.md

 ### Props

-CachedImage is a direct wrapper of [react-native Image](https://facebook.github.io/react-native/docs/image) and matches it's API.
-As such, all of its props are available as props to CachedImage.
+CachedImage is a direct wrapper of the standard [React Native Image](https://facebook.github.io/react-native/docs/image) and matches it's API.
+As such, all of the standard props are available as props to CachedImage.
 Styles are also passed down.

 #### ImageBackground

-CachedImage can optionally be used as a wrapper of [react-native ImageBackground](https://facebook.github.io/react-native/docs/imagebackground).
+CachedImage can optionally be used as a wrapper of [React Native's ImageBackground](https://facebook.github.io/react-native/docs/imagebackground).
 To do so, pass in the prop isBackground={true}.

 ```javascript
 import CachedImage from 'react-native-expo-cached-image';